-On the Advanced / ALG/Passthrough page, you can enable the RTSP, SIP ALG mechanisms, and PPPoE/PPTP/L2TP/IPsec pass through functions.
+On the Advanced / ALG/Passthrough page, you can allow the router to use RTSP, enable the SIP ALG and PPPoE/PPTP/L2TP/IPsec pass through functions.

 SIP is used for creating, modifying, and terminating communication sessions.
 This protocol allows telephone calls via the Internet.